 The M.S.
 Psychology Program admits new students once a year for the subsequent fall quarter.
-To apply for Fall 2018 go to Cal State Apply.
-Applications for Fall 2018 must be submitted on-line by 5pm, January 1, 2018.
+To apply for Fall 2019 go to Cal State Apply.
+The application cycle begins in October 2018 and applications for Fall 2019 must be submitted on-line by 5pm, January 15, 2019.*

 See Cal Poly Graduate Education for additional help with the application process.

 Items 1-2 below must be received in the Admissions Office (Cal Poly Admissions Office, 1 Grand Ave, San Luis Obispo, CA 93407; 805-756-2311) before January 15, 2019.* See Admissions for details about the Cal Poly Admissions process.

 Mail to: Cal Poly Admissions Office, 1 Grand Ave San Luis Obispo, CA 93407

 - Official copies of all undergraduate and graduate transcripts.
 Transcripts should be sent to the Cal Poly Admissions Office from the issuing institution.

 - Official Graduate Record Examination (GRE) General Tests scores (Verbal, Quantitative, and Analytical Writing); the GRE Advanced Test in Psychology is not required.
 GRE scores must be from tests taken within five years of admission.

 - A "Personal Statement" limited to two typewritten, double-spaced pages.
 The Personal Statement is a very important part of your application.
 It gives you the opportunity to show how various personal, sociocultural, educational, and occupational factors informed your decision to enter the helping profession.
 It also gives faculty an opportunity to gauge your level of insight, maturity, thoughtfulness and other qualities conducive to success in the field.
 Please address the following in your statement: